SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Vivint’s multi-layered alarm response that includes text and phone alerts provides speedy responses to potential security breaches.
 Text alerts often arrive within 10 seconds, providing you and Vivint with the precious extra seconds you might need to call for help.

 The best professionally monitored home security systems provide peace of mind that self-monitored systems just can’t touch.
-You’ll pay a little more every month, but you’ll sleep more soundly knowing a professional is monitoring your system’s status and the authorities will be dispatched quickly if an emergency arises.
+You'll pay more monthly, but you'll rest easier knowing trained professionals monitor your system around the clock and can dispatch authorities within seconds when an emergency occurs.
+After all, when an intruder breaks in or a fire starts, every second matters.

 From Anthony Travaglia, Retired Police Officer, Home Security Expert